 Fragmented sleep is particularly frustrating.
-It leaves the sufferer in bed awake but knowing the sleep period hasn’t finished and more is needed, and further, that sleep could come again at any time.
-Sleep fragmentation is a hallmark of sleep-maintenance insomnia, which differs from sleep on-set insomnia in that sleepers can generally get to sleep pretty fast after going to bed (low sleep latency).
+It leaves the sufferer in bed awake but knowing that it isn't time to wake up, and further, that sleep could come again at any time.
+Sleep fragmentation is a hallmark of sleep-maintenance insomnia, which differs from sleep onset insomnia in that sleepers can generally get to sleep pretty fast after going to bed (low sleep latency) but have a hard time staying asleep.

-Fragmented sleep means the sleep cycle typically does not include much slow-wave sleep and is unrefreshing.
-Total time spent in sleep (any stage) is also less than normal, although higher than many people with sleep fragmentation often believe.
+Fragmented sleep results in a sleep cycle that is typically short on slow-wave sleep and is often unrefreshing.
+Total time spent in sleep (any stage) is also less than normal, although higher than the people with sleep fragmentation often believe.
 (People often underestimate how much sleep they actually get.)
-It is estimated that a third of adults have nocturnal awakenings of some sort although the range of fragmentation in this population varies greatly.
+Experts think that a third of adults have nocturnal awakenings of some sort although the range of fragmentation in this population varies greatly.
+Note that very brief nocturnal awakenings (less than a minute) are not what we are talking about here.
+Those awakenings are perfectly normal, happen in other mammals too, and may be a consequence of the way the brain controls sleep cycles.We also don't count microarousals that apnea sufferers experience.
+These result in unrefreshing sleep, too but they are so short the person does not remember being awake,

 Some people experience unfragmented – consolidated sleep – in two periods during the night, with a large gap in between.
 We do not consider this fragmented sleep, but biphasic sleep, and it is very common.
 While a bi-phasic sleep pattern is something you can adjust to and live with, truly fragmented sleep with many short awakenings is annoying and unsatisfying.